steveswinsburg/sakai-archiver/DEVELOPERS.md

 Since CI servers start with a clean slate for each build, the CI server has to include `-Psnapshots`.

 ## Database indexes
-Indexes should be automatically created on versions of Sakai that can use JPA annotaitons (ie Sakai 11+), but for older versions of Sakai, run the following:
+Indexes should be automatically created on versions of Sakai that can use JPA annotations (ie Sakai 11+), but for older versions of Sakai, run the following on your database:
 `CREATE INDEX site_id_idx ON archiver_archives (site_id)`